A kangling is a trumpet made from a human thigh-bone. You play a kangling in tantric Buddhist rituals, particularly chöd.

 - Fat knitting needle (8mm diameter is about right)

 - Large leather needle and thimble, or leatherworker’s awl

 - Regular needle and thread

 - Clean empty soup can

 - Razor and shaving cream/gel

 Finding a femur

 You probably already have at least a couple of femurs around the house.
-However, it is usually best to find one whose original owner no longer has any use for it.
+However, it is usually best to find one for which the original owner no longer has any use.
 This can be something of a challenge.

 Leaving aside various esoteric and improbable options, there are two main approaches.
 You can buy a cleaned, intact femur, or you can buy a tourist kangling (which is mostly a femur) and upgrade it.

 Perhaps somewhat surprisingly, it is entirely legal to own human bones in most places.
 You may want to check local law, however.